XPEHO/xpeapp_android/README.md

 The `BACKEND_URL` is the URL of the backend API and the `ENVIRONMENT` is the environment of the application.

+## Deployment

+First you need to generate an app bundle, for that you just need to create a **pre-release** on the repository.
+It will trigger a github action that generate the release app bundle.
+It also generate the release apk to test.

+> Warning !
+> Make sure to do a **pre-release** before the validation of the app bundle by Google

+Next, you need to send the app bundle to the Google Play Console, for that follow the Bookstack documentation : _Mobilité/Android/Comment uploader une release sur Google Play Console_

+In order to force XPEHO users to have the latest version of the app, we add to the app a check of the Github repository release latest version.
+So when a release is done and validated by Google, we need to switch the pre-release to a release on the repository to trigger the force update popup in XpeApp.

 ## Xpeho UI

 This application use the android part of the ui library of XPEHO imported from its [own repository](https://github.com/XPEHO/xpeho_ui_android).